A family feel to your business? Really?

 Secondly, let consider the statistic that 19%, close enough to 1 in 5 employees in Australia, are actively dis-engaged.
 These people have two effects on organizations – they undermine productivity of everyone, and they make it a miserable place to work because of their negativity.
 Now there is a way to minimize the impact of actively disengaged staff.
 Essentially you need a strong set of real values which are clearly defined, constantly communicated in different ways and employees are held to account for not only achieving outcomes, but also living those values.

 So I wonder how well he is holding his surrogate ‘family’ to account?
 Is he really prepared to fire his drinking buddies for not living up to the values, or achieving outcomes when push comes to shove?
 So what must it be like working in an organization where some of your work-mates are not pulling their weight and the boss is not taking action – surely disheartening?
 If his team does have the average number of ‘lemon suckers’ (or worse, more than the average), what must that work-place feel like?

-Thirdly, with 50 staff, the CEO can truly delegate all that is not essential for the CEO to retain.
+Thirdly, with 50 staff, the Boss can truly delegate all that is not essential for the boss to retain.
 Even once an organization goes past about 20, the boss should be spending most of her time working on the business, not in it.
 Ineffective delegation not only has an impact on the boss, it also demoralizes staff and holds the whole shebang back (I’ve made this mistake in spades).
-A business can only go as fast as the CEO – and this one might be ‘maxed out’.
+A business can only go as fast as the boss – and this one might be ‘maxed out’.

-Finally, a busy CEO is not thinking clearly.
+Finally, a busy business owner is not thinking clearly.
 The three typical contributors to fuzzy thinking are: fatigue, stress and emotional involvement.
 How could this fuzzy thinking be impacting the future security of all their jobs and future growth in a rapidly changing world?